We all have something that scares us, but have you ever wondered how many others share your phobia?

 Agoraphobics might get anxious in any situation where it's difficult to get away.
 This can be a large, open space, but it can just as easily be somewhere like a shopping centre or public transport.

-Anxiety forum No More Panic claims that as many as one in eight people experience agoraphobia in some form.
+Anxiety forum No More Panic claims that as many as one in eight people experience agoraphobia in some form – so it's a much more common phobia than we give it credit for.

 In 2016, the country was hit by a spooky series of pranks, in which people dressed as clowns and jumped out at unsuspecting passers-by.